brevis-network/pico/README.md

   - [ ] EVM-Phase

 ## Security
-As of February 2025, Pico has not been audited and is not recommended for production use.
+Pico has undergone a security review from [Sherlock](https://sherlock.xyz/) and is recommended for production use.
+The audit report is available [here](./audits).

 ## For Contributors